 I mean, how DID they do it?
 And why?
 It would have taken a lot of hard work and innovative thinking to move such heavy stones, so they must have had a very compelling reason.

 I’m happy to report that Stonehenge really is as impressive as it looks in pictures.
 And it’s not that far away from London, in case you’re wondering if you can make it on a Stonehenge day trip easily from the city, while you’re visiting.

 How Far is Stonehenge from London?

 Getting to Stonehenge is incredibly easy.
 Stonehenge is only one hour driving distance from London.
 There are multiple ways to get there from the city.
 You can rent a car and drive there yourself.
-We actually went there first thing upon arriving at Heathrow, after a direct flight from Seattle.
+We actually went first thing upon arriving at Heathrow, after a direct flight from Seattle.
 But of course you can also rent a car in the city, or from any one of the airports or train stations.

 If you don’t want to bother with driving, there are also numerous Stonehenge tours that leave London multiple times per day to visit Stonehenge.
 Finally, you can take a train from London to Salisbury, where you can then get on a Stonehenge tour from the train station.

-Stonehenge is also only an hour from the historic town of Bath.
+Stonehenge is only an hour from the historic town of Bath.
 Many visitors will combine a trip to Stonehenge with a trip to Bath.
 If you’re making it a day trip from London, it’s one of the best ways to see both places in a short amount of time.

 As mentioned, there are a number of different Stonehenge tours you can take.
 Tours leave from London all the time and are very easy to book.
 Often, Stonehenge tours are combined with other locations in England, like Bath, Windsor, and the Cotswolds, since they’re all in the same vicinity.

 Most of the tours that include more than one attaction start out visiting Stonehenge and move on from there.
 You can expect a pretty long day, if you combine sights.
 11-13 hours is the norm.
 If you just see Stonehenge, you can expect to spend around 5 hours on the tour.